Xilinx-CNS/ebpf_asm/README.md

 The assembler generates ELF object files, suitable for passing to standard tools like iproute2's `ip link set dev ethX xdp obj object-file.o verb`.

+## Testing

+`ebpf_asm` has a suite of regression tests: run `./regression.py`.
+If all is well, there should be no output.